vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 Arjuna has the instruction in detail, is relieved of his doubts and confusion and at the end resolves to fight indeed.
 But he has not, Ag. points out, got wisdom or Self-realisation.
 Hence, the necessity for the future Anugītā.\*

 - Ch.XVIII, 73.
 Perhaps this observation of Ag., a great figure in the field of Sanskrit literary criticism, goes against R.D.
 Karmarkar's remark on the alleged awkwardness o the Anugīta in the MB (See pt.
 II, p.
 329).
-It is to be noted that Ramakaṇṭha knows the Anugita and he refers to it by name under ch.XIII, 13 etc. In his introduction to the bhāsya, Śaṅkara too refers to the Anugita by name and gives quotations from it.
+It is to be noted that Rāmakaṇṭha knows the Anugita and he refers to it by name under ch.XIII, 13 etc. In his introduction to the bhāsya, Śaṅkara too refers to the Anugita by name and gives quotations from it.
 But according to both these authors (ch.
 XVIII, 73), the pupil Arjuna had Self-realisation, thanks to Śrī Kr̥ṣṇa's teaching.

 ### Commentary or Response?
 As we saw above a correct understanding of the nature of the Self is the basis for undertaking proper action, in connection of which an advice is sought after by Arjuna (1.
 Ch.
 II, 7. ).
 Hence, Śrī Kr̥ṣṇa is obliged to explain at length, the nature of the Self; the creation of the world and its connection with the Self; the question of bondage and liberation; the methodology to attain the latter; and other related items.
 In different contexts of the teachings of Srī Kr̥ṣṇa on these topics, the teachers of different schools of philosophies find some cardinal principles of their respective schools.
 Basing on that, they write commentaries upon the entire BG text in such a manner as to suit to their respective view-points.
 The GS may also be considered in a way a commentary of similar nature.
 But at the same time it is to be noted that the GS cannot be called a commentary of the usual nature.
 For, it is too short and too mystic and it leaves many verses of the BG unexplained.+++(4)+++ Word-by-word explanation we find very seldom here.